 The Scriptures are consistent when it comes to people getting baptized (post Jesus Christ baptism) after their conversion experience.
 It was a BIG deal to get baptized in the first century.
 The Christian community would gather publicly to celebrate a new life in Christ.
 After a person was baptized, they would be wrapped in a white robe symbolizing being washed from their sin and now being seen by God as spiritually set apart.
 Then a parade through the streets occurred to celebrate the new believers.
 At River Oaks, we do not have parades after our Baptism services, but we do celebrate a new life in Christ regularly in our morning services.

 At your baptism, a pastor, friend, family member (a Christian whom you asked to baptize you) will ask you, “Who is your Lord and Savior (Life-Leader & Forgiver)?”
 You will say, “Jesus Christ”.
 Then you will be lowered backwards into the water until you are submersed and then pulled back out of the water.

 Plan on wearing dark shorts and a dark T-shirt and bring a towel to dry off with and toiletry items you may need after your baptism.
-You will need to be in the auditorium 30 minutes before the service to meet with a Baptism Team member to go through the morning with you, show you where you will change, etc.
+You will need to arrive 30 minutes before the service to meet with a Baptism Team member to go through the morning with you, show you where you will change, etc.

 If you are interested in going public with your faith in Christ through baptism, we would love to talk with you about that!
-Please click here for our Baptism Application and get the process started.
+You can register here and get the process started.

 I want to get baptized